-Sample Career Change Cover Letter
+Sample Career Change Cover Letter (Text Version)

 This letter is to express my special interest in discussing the Senior Customer Service Manager position posted on the XYZ Company web site.
 The opportunity presented in this listing is very appealing, and I believe that my experience and education will make me a competitive candidate for this role.